Tilly Norwood: Commentary

-The University of Southern California's Entertainment Technology Center's AI media director Yves Bergquist dismissed the idea of AI actors, on the grounds that there were no successful AI musicians, though Fiona Sturges of The Independent pointed out that Velvet Sundown had amassed a million plays on Spotify before they were revealed as AI-generated.
-Both Sturges and The Herald's Derek McArthur pointed out that Norwood was cheaper than Hollywood actors, though Jessica Karl of Bloomberg News pointed out that AI was expensive to generate.
+The University of Southern California's Entertainment Technology Center's AI media director Yves Bergquist dismissed the idea of AI actors, on the grounds that there were no successful AI musicians, though Fiona Sturges of The Independent pointed out that The Velvet Sundown had amassed a million plays on Spotify before they were revealed as AI-generated.
+Both Sturges and The Heralds Derek McArthur pointed out that Norwood was cheaper than Hollywood actors, although Jessica Karl of Bloomberg News pointed out that AI was expensive to generate.
 Rachel Dobkin of The Independent described Norwood as "much-hated" in November 2025.
-Also that month, Diana Lodderhose of Deadline called the debates surrounding the use of AI in Hollywood that were sparked by Norwood's announcement "much needed", while Scott Roxborough of The Hollywood Reporter described Norwood seeking representation, along with Sora 2's ability to create realistic videos, as causing the entertainment industry to feel like it was "one update away from apocalypse".
+Also that month, Diana Lodderhose of Deadline called the debates surrounding the use of AI in Hollywood that were sparked by Norwood's announcement "much needed", while Scott Roxborough of The Hollywood Reporter said Norwood would be seeking representation, along with Sora 2's ability to create realistic videos, as causing the entertainment industry to feel like it was "one update away from apocalypse".